a7madgamal/gaza-trust-me/_AI/product.md

 5.9.8.
 Telegram profile links (when provided)
 5.9.9.
 Verification badge showing "Verified by [Admin Name]" with link to admin profile 5.9.10.
 View count tracking and display for profile popularity 5.9.11.
+Smart navigation system with view count-based sorting 5.9.12.
+Anonymous-only view counting for accurate analytics 5.9.13.
 Search and filter functionality

 ### Image Management